Internal storytelling: A guide for internal comms - Oak Engage

 The only limit is your imagination…

 Storytelling is a great way to bring your internal communications to life.
-Remember how compelling storytime was as a child, hearing about protagonists defeating evil.
+Remember how compelling story time was as a child, hearing about protagonists defeating evil.

 The nature of being compelled by stories is inherent in us from childhood but never leaves us.